Who is Eligible?

 Is there a tuition charge for CrossRoad?

-Travel arrangements to and from Hellenic College in Brookline are also the responsibility of the student.
+Travel arrangements to and from Hellenic College (Session 1 & Session 2) or North Park University (Session 3) are also the responsibility of the student.

-Participant accommodations, meals, and activities related to CrossRoad are covered by the scholarship and partial tuition charge, although we recommend that students bring some spending cash for our outings into Boston.
+Participant accommodations, meals, and activities related to CrossRoad are covered by the scholarship and partial tuition charge.
+We recommend that students bring some spending cash for our outings into Boston or Chicago.

 Home churches of participants are encouraged to help with tuition and travel costs and to have their student present or write on their experience after attending.